 - Leveraging expertise and experience: Shortlisting the most promising channels

-- Using an experiment framework: Standardised process for running channel tests
+- Using an experiment framework: Standardized process for running channel tests

-- Learning, improving, and evaluating channels: Measuring success of experiments
+- Learning, improving and evaluating channels: Measuring experiment success

-- Optimising and doubling-down: Getting the most out of your proven channels
+- Optimizing and doubling down: Getting the most out of your proven channels

-The fourth and fifth steps are vital, and over time they will become more important than testing new channels.
+The fourth and fifth steps are vital; over time, they will become more important than testing new channels.
 The earlier you are in your growth journey, the more diversified your tests will be.

-As you learn, you will begin to shift towards optimising proven channels rather than distributing budget across lots of different channels.
+As you learn, you will shift towards optimizing proven channels rather than distributing your marketing budget across many different channels.
 These approaches aren’t contradictory: you’ll see a totally natural progression.